Things to do in

 Are there any kid-friendly activities and entertainment in Oaxaca?

 Yes!
 You can consider exploring the ancient ruins of Monte Albán, where children can learn about ancient civilizations while enjoying the open spaces.
 The Oaxaca Ethnobotanical Garden offers an educational experience about plants and culture.
-For animal lovers, Zoologico Parque del Condor has plenty of species, including birds of prey.
+For animal enthusiasts, Zoologico Parque del Condor has plenty of species, including birds of prey.
 Additionally, the region’s beaches and local markets provide enjoyable experiences for families.

 What's the best time to visit Oaxaca?